Nsustain/nsustain.com/README.md

  our `compose.yaml` file into Kubernetes resource files.
-Kompose looks at the compose file and then automatically converts the compose file into Kubernetes `.yaml` resource files, including the definitions for the container images, volume bindings, and exposed ports.
+Kompose looks at the compose file and then automatically converts the compose file into Kubernetes `.yaml` resource files, including the definitions of the container image, volume bindings, and exposed ports.
  ```bash
  # FYI, this is how we used Kompose in order to